6. Business as a Game – For People Who Aren't Familiar with Business

 -

-Art and Design: Artists and designers create value and share expertise without focusing on maximizing profit.
+Art and Design: Creating value and sharing expertise without focusing on profit maximization.

 -